 Perched on the northern coast of the Northern Territories of Australia, miles and miles and miles away from any other city, is Darwin.
 The humidity might kill you before the crocodiles do, but there’s a good backpacker scene and it’s a perfect base for exploring the national parks of the Northern Territories.

 All I really did while in Darwin was hide in my air-conditioned hotel room in the Darwin Central Hotel and occasionally venture outside to eat all the food.
-In the city center, you’ll find the usual supply of pubs and restaurants, most have live music in the evenings.
+In the city centre, you’ll find the usual supply of pubs and restaurants, most have live music in the evenings.

 Towards to waterfront, you’ll find a great Mexican restaurant, Hot Tamale, that does $5 tacos and $5 Corona’s which is all you need in life really.
 Behind the Darwin Convention Center is a good but pricey all-you-can-eat buffet at The Jetty, you can eat seafood, steak and every other kind of food until you puke.